THE SLUGGARDS

 “His name’s Bud!”
 Elson shouted happily.

 Well, of course it was.
 Bud was perhaps the most common Sluggard name--at least in America.
 That and Miller.
-In England, Sir Boddingtons was a popular one; in Mexico, Sr. Corona; in Ireland, Mr. Guinness, etc.
+In England, Sir Boddingtons was a popular one, in Mexico, Sr. Corona Extra, etc.

 When I got the Sluggard home, I realized I must have been planning this subconsciously; I found that I had already laid in an ample enough supply of chips and beer to keep the Sluggard on the couch for several hours.
 I turned the TV on and tuned it to Rookie League Football.
 To my delight, Bud settled right down to staring, chugging, and munching and I took the opportunity to go out to Home Depot and buy one of those Tough Sheds for the back yard.
 It was delivered the next day.

 A shed.
 A little grandma cottage in the back yard.
 If I could get him out in the shed, I would have the battle won.
 After all, that’s all the world really hoped and dreamed of anymore, wasn’t it?
-Getting a sluggard banished to a shed in the back yard--just that.
+Getting a Sluggard banished to a shed in the back yard--just that.
 Nothing more.
-I really didn’t think it was asking too much, and so to that end I set my sights.
+Somehow I had faith that such a thing might be possible, and so to that end I set my sights.

 I followed Mendoza’s lead and called my endeavor Project OUST!
 I didn’t mean it to be an acronym, but the public immediately took to calling it the Organization to Undo Sluggard Trouble, which sounded so stupid that I really began to worry that people had been around Sluggards a little too long and something was beginning to wear off.